jaytimm/google-ngrams-and-r/README.md

 ### 6 Exploring synonymny historically

-Finally, we can look at some ....
+Finally, we are cooking with gas.
 Using the `neighbors` function from the `LSAfun` package.

 ``` r
 x <- lapply(tfms_mats, LSAfun::neighbors,